DanielBiman/Movie-Night/README.md

 # Movie-Night

+This project can be started by running Movie-Night/Moviedemo/src/main/java/com/example/Moviedemo/MoviedemoApplication.java in your IDE.
+The first commit added a project which started, without pages though.
+The current version has issues with connecting to MySQL.

 Please return a git repository (either by compressed archive attached to an email, or publicly accessible link - for example, on GitHub) before Friday 2nd September - this code submission will form the basis for the technical discussion during an interview.